commanded/commanded/guides/Commands.md

 end
 ```

+The above configuration requires that all commands for the `BankAccount` aggregate must contain an `account_number` field used to identity a unique instance.

+#### Identity prefix

 An optional identity prefix can be used to distinguish between different aggregates that  would otherwise share the same identity.
 As an example you might have a `User` and a `UserPreferences` aggregate that you wish to share the same identity.
 In this scenario you should specify a `prefix` for each aggregate (e.g. "user-" and "user-preference-").

 ```elixir